stebz/stebz/README.md

 ```
 <!-- @formatter:on -->

-Later this attribute can be extracted in this way:
+Later this attribute can be extracted:

 <!-- @formatter:off -->
 ```java